Imports and Exports

 Where to find information

-Changes in VAT are explained here.
+Discover the changes in VAT here.

 Regulations on the recognition of professional qualifications are explained here.